• Facebook

 Bowls of ingredients including butter, sugar and seasonings.

-To make this recipe, place butter, brown sugar, pineapple juice, cinnamon, nutmeg and cloves in a pan.
+To make this ham glaze recipe, place butter, brown sugar, pineapple juice, cinnamon, nutmeg and cloves in a pan or saucepan.
 Bring the pan to a simmer, stirring occasionally.
-Cook the glaze for 5-7 minutes or until it has started to thicken.
-Cool the glaze slightly, then pour it over your ham and bake.
+Boil the glaze for 5-7 minutes or until it has started to thicken and become syrupy.
+Cool the glaze slightly, then brush or pour it over a ham in a roasting pan.
+Bake the ham covered in foil.
+When the ham is just about done, uncover it and pour the rest of the glaze on the ham.
+Place the ham back in the oven a few minutes until the glaze caramelizes.
+Remove the ham from the oven, slice it and enjoy!

 Process shots of glaze being made and poured over ham.